aetseng/aetseng.github.io/README.md

 # aetseng.github.io
-A site for MY LIFE
+A site for my projects.